Let’s Go GNCC Racing!

 New to GNCC Racing?
 Need help figuring out what to do at your first race?
 Nervous?
 Don’t be!
 You’ve come to the right place.
 We’ll break it down here so you’ll be ready when it’s your turn to hear “TENNNNNN SECONDS!”

 The first thing you need to decide is what class to race.
-GNCC Racing has a total of 107 classes: 57 Bike classes, 43 ATV classes and 7 UTV classes – so yes, there is literally a class for every age and every skill level!
-Find a class that suits you on the National Classes list (Click here for ATV/UTV and here for bike classes).
+GNCC Racing has a total of 109 classes: 59 Bike classes, 45 ATV classes and 5 eMTB classes – so yes, there is literally a class for every age and every skill level!
+Find a class that suits you on the National Classes list (Click here for ATV, here for bike and here for eMTB classes).
 You should base your class selection on your age and riding ability.
 If you are going to contest the entire series, we request you comply with the number plate color code listed in the Class Chart.
 Number plate color compliance is not required, but is recommended.

 If you are brand-new to off-road racing, you may be interested in the Trail Rider class, or if you are an “A” or “B” rider and don’t want to race in the afternoon race, then the two-hour 10 am Sportsman classes would be a good fit for you!

 When picking a skill level class, be honest.
 The “C” class is truly a novice class, so if you are an “A” motocross racer, consider starting out in an “A”, “B” or Sportsman class.
 Likewise, if you are a “B” level rider in any other series or are classified by AMA as a “B” rider, then you are a “B” level rider in GNCC.
 Same goes for “A” classes.
 You cannot ‘ride down’ in GNCC.
 We call that sandbagging and you could be disqualified if you get caught!